zeerakmo/Level4IndividualProject/timelog.md

 * *8 hour*
   * Had meeting with supervisor and showed report, got positive feedback on structure
   * Started to clean up references properly and relate them to content
-  * Cleaned up english errors in report to make it read better
+  * Cleaned up English errors in report to make it read better
   * Added in sections describing each chapter